yhnx/minesweeperAIBot/README.md

 - This project is primarily intended as a demonstration of AI reasoning techniques.
 - Ensure that the grid size is sufficiently large compared to the number of mines for optimal gameplay experience.

-## License

-This project is licensed under the MIT License.
-See `LICENSE` for details.

----

 Enjoy exploring the logical prowess of the Minesweeper AI Solver!